Big Brother (Australian TV series) season 6: Housemates on Trial

 Housemates on Trial was a live show that aired on Day 67 (28 June 2006).
 This special replaced a previously advertised special where housemates were to be hypnotised by hypnotist, Peter Powers, because not enough housemates consented to being hypnotised for enough footage to be produced for a special.
 In this special, Housemates were asked a series of questions previously submitted by viewers and were run through a Layered Voice Analysis device to determine how honest the housemates were with their answers.
 This device did not require housemates to give yes or no answers.
 This special ran in a similar format to the previous special Truth, Lies, Eviction, except without an Eviction.
 The show was hosted by Gretel Killeen.

 The New Housemates

 The New Housemates was a live show aired on Day 80 (11 July 2006), where new housemates Max and Chris, both from New South Wales, entered the house to replace Ashley and John.
 Unlike Intruders, Chris and Max could nominate and be nominated immediately (the next opportunity to nominate would be six days later).
 Max entered during the special one-hour show, where he posed as Darren in a pirate costume, quickly being identified.
 Chris entered live during Rove.
 The Daily Show was broadcast as part of The New Housemates.

 Surprise Eviction

-Surprise Eviction was a live show on Day 95 (26 July 2006).
+Surprise Eviction was a live show on Day 95 (26 July 2006), in which the Housemates were surprised by a special mid-week Eviction.
 The show was hosted by Gretel Killeen.